marcoscleison/chapel-http/README.md

 ```

 # Warning.
-This is the heavely untestested.
+This is the heavly untested.
 It is not secure nor production ready!

 # TODO

-* The documentation.
+* The Documentation.
 * Session Menangement.
 * Serve content from filesystem.
 * JWT Token.